Click here for a list of the 2018 Board of Governors

 Coming from India, Peter started his career in 1990 in pursuit of higher studies in corporate secretaryship and law but destiny has brought Peter to apparel industry by accident.
 Peter’s interest in fashion and the manufacturing side of it took him deeper into this line.
 He ended up in Indonesia in 1998 and has been there since then.

-Here are some of Peter’s professional involvements in the apparel manufacturing industry in India and Indonesia prior to Walmart
+Here are some of Peter’s other experience in the apparel manufacturing industry prior to Walmart

 1998 – 2003: GM, Merchandising – Texmaco Apparel Group – Manufacturing, Indonesia